-I say ‘back in the day’ because I’m quite conflicted over cars and car use.
-I personally love bikes and public/alternative transportation.
-But now, I’m living way out in the ‘burbs and public transportation is ridiculously slow, and I’m too scared to ride, especially in winter (having dislocated my shoulder and temporarily paralyzed my arm in a cycling accident, previously — never mind the year of excruciating physio, during which two different physiotherapists said it was the worst injury of its kind that they’d seen in 11 years and 20 years, respectively).
-I feel like I’m wimping out, but I am genuinely afraid because the cars drive so fast around here, and they have little awareness of cyclists, in general.
+I’m too scared to ride out here, especially in winter (having previously dislocated my shoulder and even temporarily paralyzed my arm in a cycling accident — never mind the year of agonizing physio, during which two different physiotherapists said it was the ‘worst injury of its kind that they’d seen’ in 11 years and 20 years, respectively).
+I feel like I’m wimping out, but I am genuinely afraid of the fast-moving cars, and their lack of awareness of cyclists, in general.
 And the rate of cycling accidents and even deaths among experienced cyclists is truly stunning!

-Actually, building on the TakeTheTooker vision, I have a dream of making the Bloor-Danforth roadway the longest car-free street in a major city in the world.
+Building on the TakeTheTooker vision, I have a dream of making the ENTIRE Bloor-Danforth roadway the longest car-free street in a major city in the world!
 Wouldn’t that be nice?!
 For elderly folks and those who want to sightsee, there could be a shuttle bus, plus one lane for bicycles and one lane for electric scooters and such.
-There would be signs leading to all the green spaces along the route, and other fun ways to pump up the tourism, because you know it’s got to be economically viable to pass muster.
+There would be signs leading to all the local green spaces and farmers’ markets along the route, and other fun ways to pump up the tourism dollars and local BIAs in Toronto and the GTA.

 Anyway, I digress…Sunday I went to a Classic Car Show to snap these pics.
-I also saw a friend while I was there, which was nice! 🙂
+I also saw an acquaintance while I was there, which was nice! 🙂